Delinquency History Table

 - 24 Month Payment History - This shows the delinquency code on the current day of the month, for each of the past 24 months, starting with the most recent month.

 - Past Due Summary - This shows a summary of the 24 month payment history.
-Each column shows the number of times that the loan was delinquent past a certain number of days.
+Each column shows the number of times (in terms of months) that the loan was delinquent past a certain number of days.
 The top row gives the number of days, and the bottom row the number of times the loan reached that level of delinquency.
 For instance, in the example photo it shows 90 in the top row and 2 beneath it; this means that in the past 24 months, the borrower was over 90 days past due on two separate occasions.

 In the delinquency history table, each row in the table represents of month of the year.
 Each column represents a day of the month.
 A code is displayed, for each day a loan has existed, based on the loan delinquency.
 The available codes include: